rust-lang/rust/src/doc/rustc/src/codegen-options/index.md

 * `y`, `yes`, `on`, `true` or no value: disable the red zone.
 * `n`, `no`, `off` or `false`: enable the red zone.

-The default behaviour, if the flag is not specified, depends on the target.
+The default behavior, if the flag is not specified, depends on the target.

 ## no-stack-check